Martin A. Couney

 Martin Arthur Couney (born Michael Cohen, 1869 – March 1, 1950) was an American obstetrician of German-Jewish descent, an advocate and pioneer of early neonatal technology.
 Couney, also known as 'the Incubator Doctor', was best known in medical circles and public view for his amusement park sideshow, "The Infantorium", in which visitors paid 25 cents to view prematurely born babies displayed in incubators.

 After allegedly apprenticing under Pierre-Constant Budin, an established French obstetrician in the 1890s, Couney began exhibiting incubators at expositions and fairgrounds around In Europe, and then America.
 Couney is best-known for his Infantorium at Coney Island, New York.
 During Couney's active years at fairgrounds across America, it was widely believed that premature babies were "weaklings", who were unfit to survive into adulthood.
 Couney was one of the first advocates for premature babies, and his Infantoriums have become widely accredited with saving the lives of over 6,500 premature babies.
 Couney is additionally recognised as one of the first pioneers of neonatological technology.

 Early life

 Martin Couney was born Michael Cohen (or Cohn) in 1869 in the town of Krotoszyn, which was then part of German Prussia and is now Poland.
 Couney's cultural and professional background remain contested as Couney repeatedly changed the details about his personal background throughout his life.
 The ambiguity of his early life has long impacted his work and reputation.
 The mystery Couney enforced on his background was compounded by his lack of an official medical licence.

 Couney stated he had studied in Leipzig and Berlin and that his medical licence was European, and therefore, that his doctorate was not applicable in America.
-However, there is no record of Couney ever studying medicine in any European institutions.
+However, there is no record of Couney ever studying medicine in any European institution.
 There is some evidence to suggest that Couney immigrated to the United States in 1888 when he was 19 years old; however this casts doubt on his claims both of having completed a medical degree and of having studied under Budin, due to the inconsistencies in this timeline.

 In 1903, Couney married Annabelle Maye, a nurse employed in one of his 'Infantoriums'.
 In 1907, Couney's daughter, Hildegarde Couney, was born six weeks premature, weighing just three pounds (1.4 kilos).
 Couney's wife predeceased him in 1936.